Kurtis Foster: Tampa Bay Lightning (2009–2010)

 On July 8, 2009, Foster signed a one-year, $600,000 contract with the Tampa Bay Lightning.
 He played in his first game with the Lightning on October 3, 2009, in a 6–3 loss to the Atlanta Thrashers.
 Foster earned his first point as a member of the Lightning on November 21, an assist on a goal by Martin St. Louis in a 3–1 loss to the Carolina Hurricanes.
 The next game, on November 22, Foster scored his first goal with the Lightning, against Ondřej Pavelec of the Atlanta Thrashers in a 4–3 win.
 On November 27, Foster had his second NHL career two-goal game, scoring twice against Henrik Lundqvist of the New York Rangers in a 5–1 victory.
-In 71 games with Tampa Bay during the 2009–10 season, Foster scored 8 goals and a career-high 42 points, although the Lightning failed to reach the 2010 playoffs.
-After the season, Foster became a free agent.
+In 71 games with Tampa Bay during the 2009–10 season, Foster scored eight goals and 34 assists for a career-high 42 points, although the Lightning failed to reach the 2010 playoffs.
+After the season, Foster was a Bill Masterton Memorial Trophy finalist with the award ultimately going to Jose Theodore of the Washington Capitals and Foster became a free agent.